 Marking a new chapter for IBA, with this being our first General Assembly held in Oceania, we are proud to collaborate with one of the region’s most iconic contemporary art institutions, represented within IBA by its CEO, Barbara Moore, who last year took up the role as Vice-President of IBA.
 As always, the General Assembly will include an engaging program for both members and the general public, with a strong focus on regional issues that echo the curatorial approach set by Hoor Al Qasimi as Artistic Director of the 25th Biennale of Sydney.

-Those interested in attending are requested to confirm their expression of interest.
+Those interested in attending are requested to complete our Program Confirmation Form.

 IBA 13th General Assembly